CampusVirtual2/moodle-docker/moodle_data/moodle/filter/fontawesome/README.md

 * If you wish to rotate the icon you can specify how many degrees clockwise. e.g.: `[fa-camera-retro fa-rotate-90]`
 * You can also flip an icon horizontally or vertically. e.g.: `[fa-camera-retro fa-flip-horizontal]` or `[fa-camera-retro fa-flip-vertical]`
 * You can mute the colour to a dull grey. e.g.: `[fa-camera-retro fa-muted]`
 * You can "pull" the icon to the left or right.
-If it is "pulled" to the left text will wrap to the right. e.g.: `[fa-camera-retro pull-left]`
+If it is "pulled" to the left text will wrap to the right. e.g.: `[fa-camera-retro pull-left]`.
+  Use float-left or float-right when using Bootstrap 5 (Moodle 5+).
+* Add an icon class. e.g.: `[icon fa-world]`
-* All the settings above can be mixed and matched e.g.: `[fa-quote-left fa-4x pull-left fa-muted]`
+* All the settings above can be mixed and matched e.g.: `[fa-quote-left fa-4x float-left fa-muted]`
+* Styles can be added from FontAwesome v5: `[fa-solid fa-world]`
 * If some text parts should not be replaced, use `<nolink>` or `<span class="nolink">` e.g.: `[fa-world] <span class="nolink">[fa-world]</span>`

 ## Further information